Return to Inner Peace

 What am I making bigger in my mind than it needs to be?

-Then choose one step.
+Then choose one thing.

 One task.